Tafazzul Husain Kashmiri: Scholarly career

 Shuja-ud-Daula appointed him tutor to his son Saadat Ali Khan II in Allahabad.
-There the then young Dildar Ali Naseerabadi, who later came to be known as Ghufran Maab, became his student.
-In the time of Nawab Asaf-ud-Daula, Kashmiri was appointed as an ambassador to the court of governor general of East India Company at Calcutta.
-There he learnt Greek, Latin and English and started to translate scientific works of European scientists into Arabic to bridge the gap between the scientific revolution and the Muslim and Indian educational institutions.
+There the then young Dildar Ali Naseerabadi, who later came to be known as Ghufran Maab, became his student.After the death of Nawab Shuja-ud-Daula his elder son Asaf-ud-Daula appointed Allama Tafazzul Hussain Khan Kashmiri as the Prime Minister of Awadh.
+In the time of Nawab Asaf-ud-Daula, Kashmiri was also appointed as an ambassador to the court of governor general of East India Company at Calcutta.
+Here he interacted with Reuben Burrow and James Dinwiddie.
+He learnt Greek, Latin and English and started to translate scientific works of European scientists into Arabic to bridge the gap between the scientific revolution and the Muslim and Indian educational institutions.
 Science had flourished in the 18th century Europe due to public discussions in coffee houses, pubs, shops, fairs and other public places.
 By the end of eighteenth century CE, Calcutta had become a major center of cultural exchange where several scientific works, like James Ferguson's "Introduction to Electricity", Tiberius Cavallo's "A Complete Treatise on Electricity" and his "Essay on Theory and Practice of Medical Electricity", George Adams's "Essays on Electricity", Thomas Beddoes's "Factitious Airs", Jean-Antoine Chaptal's "Chemistry" and scholarly journals like the "Philosophical Magazine", were in circulation.
 The members of The Asiatic Society, founded by William Jones in 1784, held discussions on philosophy.